 After generating the URL for the offer, you must send the offer to the customer to view and accept.
 When emailing an offer, consider guiding your customer through the process:

 Verify the right contact in the customer's organization to handle the offer.
-To accept an offer, the customer must have a Google Cloud account and the correct IAM roles, including Billing Administrator (
+To accept an offer, the customer must have a Cloud Billing account and the correct IAM roles, including Billing Administrator (

 roles/billing.admin) for the target Cloud Billing account OR Google Cloud organization, and Viewer (